ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Arguments**

 - `haystack` — String in which the search is performed.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 - `needle` — Substrings to be searched.
-Array
+[Array](../../sql-reference/data-types/array.md).

 **Returned values**

-- Array of the starting position in bytes and counting from 1 (if the substring was found) or 0 (if the substring was not found)
+- Array of the starting position in bytes and counting from 1 (if the substring was found).
+- 0, if the substring was not found.

 **Example**